romainvg/OCRP6/README.md

       Send/Receive OS Commands.

- -C File Manager ( Inspire from fman ) - Going to develop this feature later
+ -C File Manager - A dual-panel file manager ( Inspire from fman ) - Going to develop this feature later

       Download file from the remote machine.
 Saved into the Software Directory Upload file to the remote machine.
+      Drag & Drop

  -D Geolocalise IP/Get Server IP